nksaraf/use-monaco/README.md

 - Simple hooks to use [monaco-editor](https://microsoft.github.io/monaco-editor/) in any React app
 - No webpack plugins or AMD loaders required while maintaining full worker support without build tools
-- Easy API  for web-workers.
+- Easy API for working with web-workers.
 - Headless (just hooks), so you can
     - Render however you want (it's just a single div)
     - Decide how to show loading state